Here are essential tools you need to film and edit high-quality videos with your iPhone or Android smartphone.

 I also like playing around with Instagram’s HyperLapse (Free), which makes it easy to shoot smooth handheld motion-lapse video by speeding up your videos as much as 12x.

-For a quick video, I really like the app Splice (Free) from GoPro (iPhone only).
+For editing videos on my iPhone, I always use the app LumaFusion (it’s $30 but worth every penny).
 It makes it easy to quickly splice videos together with transitions.
 You can also quickly add text overlays, sound effects, music, and narration.
 If that’s too much to pay for an app you can use iMovie (free).

 We all have amazing video cameras in our pockets so there’s no excuse not to be actively making videos.

 If a picture is worth a thousand words, a video is worth a hundred thousand words because it allows you to communicate directly with an audience like they’re in the room with you.

 At my video storytelling retreats, I always describe smartphone video as public speaking on steroids because you can reach 100x more people than what any room can hold.

 Just like public speaking, it takes a lot of courage, education and personal development to get good at it but I can’t think of skill today that is more valuable for creative leadership and building a powerful brand.